MozillaFoundation/model-terms-for-data-access/README.md

 ## Contributing
 We welcome contributions from platform researchers, data privacy and security experts, online platforms, and others with relevant expertise.

-We encourage you to download and adapt these model terms, and to contribute adapted versions back to this repo.
+Download and adapt these model terms for your research needs, and contribute your adapted versions back to this repo.

 **To contribute**: Fork, branch, and submit PRs